prentis-lab/SampleDashbord/developpment.md

 - Option B — Migrate to Aurora Serverless v2 with scale-to-zero
   - The tradeoff is cost: at active load it's more expensive than db.t3.micro.

-## CloudFront distribution's domain
-- CloudFront assigns this subdomain when the distribution is first `terraform apply ...` and it never  changes even redeployment, not ever.
-The only way to get a new one is to destroy the distribution and create a fresh one (terraform destroy).
--  After redeployment: deploy.sh only updates the content in S3 (via aws s3 sync).
-The CloudFront URL stays the same.
-You  never need to update your DNS record after redeployment.
--  So for your custom domain: set up the CNAME/ALIAS in Porkbun pointing to d34xak95d0rv73.cloudfront.net once and forget it — it's a permanent target.

 ## set RD start on 8am but stop on 3pm on weekday
 scheduler.tf does it. it use eventBridge scheduler the instance